getnamingo/registry/docs/configuration.md

 **How to Apply Changes**
 - Edit the `.env` file located at `/var/www/cp/.env`
-- Save the file and restart Caddy if necessary.
+- Save the file and clear the cache using the following command: `php /var/www/cp/bin/clear_cache.php`

 #### 1.3.5.
 Setting Up Redis Session Storage